 Excited to buy your first car?

 Filipinos are no doubt car enthusiasts.
-Every time there are promotional showrooms put up in malls, we can’t help but stick our heads into the promoted vehicles and sometimes dream of driving one home.
+Every time there are promotional showrooms in malls, we can’t help but stick our heads into the promoted vehicles and sometimes dream of driving one home.

-There is more into car buying than just walking around a showroom or browsing car dealer websites and car unit’s prices.
-Getting a car will be one of your biggest purchases you’ll make in your life, or perhaps an investment considering that now we have Grab and Uber.
+There is more to car buying than just walking around a showroom or browsing car dealer websites and car unit prices.
+Getting a car will be one of your biggest purchases you’ll make in your life, or perhaps an investment considering that now we have Grab and other ride-hailing apps.

 Of course, dealers will sweet talk potential buyers into getting a car and perhaps some add-on packages.

 5 Truths When Buying a Car From a Dealer

 A Zero-Interest plan offered by a car dealer can have hidden charges.

 Zero-interest is a promotional tactic.
 Take time to compute, and you will know that there will be some hidden charges among the itemized costs.
 This can only be possible if you give a high amount of down payment.
 Some trusted dealers may not offer ‘zero-interest’ but will be willing to give discounts.